datanav/docs/concepts.rst

 Extensions
 ==========

-Sesam provides a finite number of :ref:`systems <concepts-systems>`, but you can build and run your own micro-service extension systems.
+Sesam provides a finite number of :ref:`systems <concepts-systems>`, but you can build and run your own microservice extension systems.
 The :ref:`microservice system <microservice_system>` allows you to use custom Docker images to host them inside the Sesam service.

 Network Policy
 ==============